-- 3) Users may be asked to sign in on certain occasions, in order help Pardall Center staff track important information about usage of the space - I) Food and Drink - 1) Food and drink are permitted in the Pardall Center.
-In order to maintain a clean and orderly environment, however, Pardall Center users must clean up any spills and dispose of their waste in the appropriate receptacles.
-Pardall Center users must be especially careful drinking and eating while using a computer, as a spill may cause damage, requiring the person to compensate Associated Students for the damage. - J) Lost Items - 1) Pardall Center users are expected to use Pardall Center items and equipment responsibly.
+- 1) Pardall Center users are expected to use Pardall Center items and equipment responsibly.
 Users will be responsible for compensating the University for any equipment that is lost or damaged. - 2) Pardall Center users are expected to watch their personal belongings.
-The Pardall Center is not responsible for any personal items or equipment. - K) Pardall Center Closures - 1) Occasionally the Pardall Center may be closed for a special event.
+The Pardall Center is not responsible for any personal items or equipment.

+K) Pardall Center Closures

+- 1) Occasionally the Pardall Center may be closed for a special event.
 The Pardall Center reserves the right to close for such events or for unforeseen circumstances. - L) Users or entities may request to reserve the Pardall Center for an event such as a presentation, meeting, or workshop.
 Interested users or entities are required to submit a request to reserve the space at least twenty-four (24) hours in advance.
 Exceptions can be made at the discretion of staff.
-Request for use of space will be considered on a first-come, first served basis. - M) Legal Self-Help Center - 1) The Self Help Legal Center is a community-access, free legal resource program that was implemented and launched with the Isla Vista Tenants' Union in Summer 2014.
+Request for use of space will be considered on a first-come, first served basis.

+M) Legal Self Help Center

+- The Self Help Legal Center is a community-access, free legal resource program that was implemented and launched with the Isla Vista Tenants' Union in Summer 2014.
 It is available for use by UCSB students who do not require legal advice, but need resources to assist them with the judicial process, drafting correspondence to address a conflict, or preparing documents for agreements.
 Its purpose is to provide individuals with tools to accomplish their legal needs.
 The Self Help Legal Center occupies space within the Pardall Center that results in overhead costs for rent, maintaining the library and computers and workspaces. - a) The two computers in the Self Help Legal Center are restricted for users of the Self Help Legal Center between the hours of 9am-5pm, Monday through Friday. - b) Reference materials in the reference library are available for use on the premises and may not be removed without permission from the Legal Resource Center. - N) Compliance with Policies and Procedures: all Pardall Center users are expected to comply with the standing policies and procedures.
-The Pardall Center reserves the right to disallow a person to continue using the space if they do not comply with the Pardall Center and/or University policies and procedures.
+The Pardall Center reserves the right to disallow a person to continue using the space if he/she does not comply with the Pardall Center and/or University policies and procedures.